nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 <br>

-### Feature to allow more options for user to edit insurance policy information of each client in ClientBook.
+### Feature to allow more options for user to edit insurance policy information of each client in ClientBook

 #### Motivation